Citadel-Station-13/CitadelLore/wiki/Chain_of_command.md

 Acting Colony Director, and you
 -------------------------------

-By default, this role falls on the [Head of Personnel](/wiki/Head_of_Personnel "wikilink") in the absence of a [Colony Director](/wiki/Colony_Director "wikilink").
-In the absence of a Head of Personnel, the other heads may determine who will take up the mantle by a simple vote of majority amongst themselves.

 What is the Acting Colony Director?
 What are their expectations, their rights, and for that matter, their purpose?
 The Colony Director is a